rizdaprasetya/Raw-Domain-Extension-Price/README.md

 # Raw Domain Prices
-This Project mission is to provide public information on the Raw/Actual/At-Cost/Real domain extension prices.
+This Repo aim to provide visibility of information on Raw/Actual/At-Cost/Real domain extension prices.
 Visit the pricing table here:
 - [Cloudflare TLDs domain pricing dump](./scrap-cloudflare-domain-pricing/cloudflare-domain-pricing-dump.csv) from Cloudflare registrar API.
 Updated (March 2022).
 Checkout [that folder](./scrap-cloudflare-domain-pricing/) to learn more.